Rationale and impact

 Based on the evidence, the committee decided that intravenous volume expansion should be used only for inpatients at particularly high risk and that oral hydration should be encouraged in all other adults at increased risk of contrast-induced acute kidney injury.

-The committee agreed that more research on estimating the risk of contrast-induced acute kidney injury would help to inform future guidance, so made a research recommendation on the use of eGFR thresholds to stratify risk.
+The committee agreed that more research on estimating the risk of contrast-induced acute kidney injury would help to inform future guidance, so made a recommendation for research on the use of eGFR thresholds to stratify risk.

 The committee did not consider it necessary for all patients being offered iodine-based contrast media to be routinely discussed with a nephrology team, but concluded that this was important for adults on renal replacement therapy, including people with a kidney transplant.
 The radiology team responsible for administering the contrast medium or the healthcare professional offering the procedure, such as a cardiologist, would usually do this.
 For people with other contraindications to intravenous fluids, the committee agreed that the decision to give iodine-based contrast media was better made by individual healthcare professionals.